rtfeldman/elm-css/README.md

 * [namespaces](http://package.elm-lang.org/packages/rtfeldman/elm-css/latest/Css-Namespace#namespace)
 * [nested media queries](https://davidwalsh.name/write-media-queries-sass) (and nested selectors in general, like how [Sass](http://sass-lang.com/) does them)

-There are two popular approaches to use it.
+There are two popular approaches to using it; you can use either or combine both of these, depending on your needs and preferences.

 #### Approach 1: Inline Styles